Sam Zeloof: Education

 Zeloof attended Hunterdon Central Regional High School.
 He then went to Carnegie Mellon University where he studied electrical engineering between 2018 and 2022.

 Career

 Through autodidacticism and help from his father, Zeloof, at the age of 17, constructed a home microchip fabrication facility in his parents' garage.
 In 2018, he produced the first homebrew lithographically fabricated microchip, the Zeloof Z1, a PMOS dual differential amplifier chip.
 In 2021, he achieved a transistor count of 100 with the creation of the Zeloof Z2, a transistor array.

 His work takes partial inspiration from Jeri Ellsworth's "Cooking with Jeri" which demonstrates a homebrew transistor and logic gate fabrication process.
 His photolithography process is currently able to create details as small as 300 nanometers.

-In 2022, Zeloof along with Jim Keller started Atomic Semi, Inc., a startup to manufacture small batches of affordable microchips quickly.
+In 2022, Zeloof along with Jim Keller started fab2, Inc., a startup to manufacture small batches of affordable microchips quickly.

 Zeloof also has a considerable online presence with a YouTube channel focusing on microchip and semiconductor manufacturing.